hvkalayil/dynamic_link_implementation/README.md

 * Redirect user to play store to install the app
 * Redirect user to application, if installed
 And shows the shared message.
+Since the application is not in the playstore, you wont be able to find the application in the playstore redirect

 # Screenshots